 School of Sport and Wellbeing

-Injury, fitness, match performance and youth development in elite soccer and rugby union.
+Research Activities: Injury, fitness, recovery, match performance and youth development in elite soccer and rugby union.

 Dr Christopher Carling is Course Leader for the Professional Doctorate in Elite Performance and Senior Lecturer within UCLan’s Institute of Coaching and Performance.
 Christopher joined the Institute as a staff member in 2013 following completion of his PhD at UCLAN.
 He has extensive professional experience providing applied sports science support services in high-profile international elite sports settings including Manchester Utd FC, Olympique de Marseille, Paris Saint-Germain and Lille OSC (French top-flight football clubs), Clairefontaine National Football Development Centre (France), French Rugby Federation, French National Institute for Elite Sports Performance and Prozone (match analysis services).

 He has published 75 peer-reviewed articles including several review papers as well as two handbooks and 8 book chapters on sports performance.
 His main research interests include player match performance, recovery, injury and development with the aim of enhancing performance in the elite setting.

 Carling C., Lacome M., McCall A., Dupont G., Le Gall F., Simpson B., & Buchheit M. (2018).
 Monitoring of Post-match Fatigue in Professional Soccer: Welcome to the Real World.
 Sports Medicine, in press.

 Yiannaki, C., Carling, C., & Collins, D. (2018).
 Futsal as a potential talent development modality for soccer - a quantitative assessment of elite soccer coach and player perceptions.
 Science and Medicine in Football, in press.